Placeholder-Software/Dissonance/docs/Tutorials/Proximity-Chat.md

 ## Grid Proximity

-Before any kind of proximity chat can work you must set up [position tracking](Position-Tracking.md) to tell Dissonance where each player is.
-Each player in the scene should have a player tracker attached to them, the transform of this tracker is the position that Dissonance uses as the position of that player.
+Grid proximity creates an infinite grid of cells, each cell is a unique chat room.
+Players are automatically placed into all cells which are within range of their position.
+This means that only nearby players can be heard.

+#### Setup

+1. Set up [position tracking](Position-Tracking.md), this tells Dissonance where players are.

 ![Voice Proximity Broadcast Trigger Inspector](../images/ProximityBroadcastTrigger_Inspector.png)

-1. Add a `Voice Proximity Broadcast Trigger` to the scene.
+2. Add a `Voice Proximity Broadcast Trigger` to the scene.
 This controls when voice will be **sent**.
+  - Do **not** attach the proximity trigger to the player prefab!
-2. Choose a `Chat Room` for this trigger.
+3. Choose a `Chat Room` for this trigger.
-3. Choose a range, all other players within this distance will hear your voice.
+4. Choose a range, all other players within this distance will hear your voice.
-4. Choose an `Activation Mode` which decides when voice should be transmitted.
+5. Choose an `Activation Mode` which decides when voice should be transmitted.

 ![Voice Proximity Receipt Trigger Inspector](../images/ProximityReceiptTrigger_Inspector.png)

-1. Add a `Voice Proximity Receipt Trigger` to the scene.
+6. Add a `Voice Proximity Receipt Trigger` to the scene.
 This controls when voice will be **received**.
+  - Do **not** attach the proximity trigger to the player prefab!
-2. Set the `Chat Room` to the same value as the broadcast trigger.
+7. Set the `Chat Room` to the same value as the broadcast trigger.
-3. Set the range to **exactly the same value** as the broadcast trigger.
+8. Set the range to **exactly the same value** as the broadcast trigger.

 ## Collider Proximity (Deprecated)

-> is still supported, but should be considered **deprecated**.
+> Collider Proximity is deprecated.
+It is still supported and will not be removed from Dissonance, but should not be used in new projects.
 Prefer to use Grid Proximity where possible.

 A more precise system of proximity chat can be set up by combining [direct player transmission](Direct-Player-Transmit.md) and [collider chat rooms](Collider-Chat-Room.md).
 Each player in your game should have a voice broadcast trigger attached to it (set to broadcast directly to that player) and configured as a collider chat room with a suitable collision volume (e.g. a large sphere).
 When two players stand close to one another they will enter each others transmission trigger volumes and begin talking to one another.